Ehijoe/printf/README.md

 ### function print_string

-A function that prints a string as is.
+A function that prints a string and returns the number of characters printed.

 ```
 Declare printed = 0